 The project brief is a summary of the project, including the objectives, time frame and budget.

-As a board of trustees, you define your requirements for the project in the project brief.
-You prepare the first draft of the project brief, which you can use to tender for a professional project manager.
+The first draft of the brief can be used to tender for a professional project manager.
 It should have enough information to:

 - confirm that all board members are agreed on the work to be done.

 In developing the brief, you should consult with interested parties who will use the buildings and facilities, such as staff, students and parents.